Kurtis-N/ChromeBackgroundExtension/README.md

 Refer to the screenshot to see how it looks.
 The 7th line now contains "Add to Background Displays" which when clicked will save the image directly to the folder.
 ![](https://github.com/Kurtis-N/ChromeBackgroundExtension/blob/master/screenshot.png)
 The image is now part of your background photos!

+# How to Install
+Download the zip and expand it.
+Open Chrome and navigate to chrome://extensions/ select "Load unpacked extension" and choose the "ChromeBackgroundExtension-master" folder you unzipped.
+Chrome will need to be in developer mode which is a small checkbox on the top of the extensions page.